 The word health insurance is unknown to most poor living in developing countries.
-Health is still a significant shock and permanent threat to the livelihood and earnings of low-income people, where they have to bear both the direct (i.e., doctor fees, medicine, etc.) and the opportunity cost of missing their labour hours.
-Various developing countries have started social health insurance schemes to improve access to acceptable healthcare for the marginalised segments.
+Health is still a significant shock and permanent threat to the livelihood and earnings of low-income people, where they have to bear both the direct (i.e., doctor fees, medicine, etc.) and the opportunity cost of missing their labor hours.
+Various developing countries have started social health insurance schemes to improve access to acceptable healthcare for the marginalized segments.

-Alternative healthcare financing and cost recovery strategies like user fees are generally criticised.
+Alternative healthcare financing and cost recovery strategies like user fees are generally criticized.
 This makes the insurance option appear to be a sound alternative as it allows pooling the catastrophic risks and unforeseeable health care costs to fixed premiums.
-Various health insurance models are operatable around the globe, including non-profit, mutual, and community-based health insurance schemes etc. An ethic of mutual aid, solidarity, and the collective pooling of health risks characterises these schemes.
+Various health insurance models are operatable around the globe, including non-profit, mutual, and community-based health insurance schemes etc. An ethic of mutual aid, solidarity, and the collective pooling of health risks characterizes these schemes.
 In several countries, these schemes operate with health care providers, mainly hospitals in the area.

 In South Asian countries, India has a good example where less than one-fifth of the population has a considerable health insurance plan.
-Approximately 70 percent are covered under various government schemes in India, i.e., Pradhan Mantri Jan Arogya Yojana (PMJAY), Employment State Insurance Scheme (ESIS), Aam Aadmi Bima Yojna (AABY) and the Janashree Bima Yojna (JBY).
+Approximately 70% are covered under various government schemes in India, i.e., Pradhan Mantri Jan Arogya Yojana (PMJAY), Employment State Insurance Scheme (ESIS), Aam Aadmi Bima Yojna (AABY) and the Janashree Bima Yojna (JBY).

-A well-designed health insurance programme for the poor must hold the following characteristics:
+A well-designed health insurance program for the poor must hold the following characteristics:

-- The programme must enrol a large proportion of the poor; - The enroled population must increase their utilisation of health facilities; - The programme must improve financial protection for the poor by reducing out of pocket payments that lead to increased poverty; and - Over time, successful health insurance schemes should improve health outcomes for the poor.
+- The program must enrol a large proportion of the poor; - The enroled population must increase their utilization of health facilities - The program must improve financial protection for the poor by reducing out of pocket payments that lead to increased poverty. - Over time, successful health insurance schemes should improve health outcomes for the poor.

 Success in achieving the desired results from health insurance for poor segments depends on multiple factors, mainly outside the health insurance scheme, including good quality services (supply-side) and social and cultural norms on the demand side.
-While designing the programme, the policy-makers must consider these aspects (Watson, Yazbeck, & Hartel, 2021).
-The evidence suggests that programmes with universal eligibility for insurance with a substantial premium subsidy can significantly improve enrolment rates.
-For example, in Thailand, citizens not covered in formal sector programmes are eligible for a non-contributory health insurance programme, and almost 100 percent are enroled, with an increase in utilisation over time (Suphanchaimat, et al. 2016, Wagstaff & Manachotphong, 2012).
-In Ghana, universally exempting all pregnant women from paying premiums significantly expanded coverage of people with low incomes Nguyen, Rajkotia, & Wang, 2011).
+While designing the program, the policymakers must consider these aspects [18].
+The evidence suggests that programs with universal eligibility for insurance with a substantial premium subsidy can significantly improve enrolment rates.
+For example, in Thailand, citizens not covered in formal sector programs are eligible for a non-contributory health insurance program, and almost 100% are enroled, with an increase in utilization over time [19, 20].
+In Ghana, universally exempting all pregnant women from paying premiums significantly expanded coverage of people with low incomes [21].

 Even if people experiencing poverty are rightly identified/selected, a scheme can achieve pro-poor enrolment only if it has a well-administered plan to enrol the poor segments.
-The Indonesian programme Kesehatan Masyarakat programme is available for all the poor households in the bottom two quintiles.
-However, it requires a lot of documentation and official procedures for registration, resulting in limited registration (Brooks, et al. 2017).
-We have found in SSP that a significant number of eligible families still need to be enroled due to specific communication-related challenges.
+The Indonesian program Kesehatan Masyarakat program is available for all the poor households in the bottom two quintiles.
+However, it requires a lot of documentation and official procedures for registration, resulting in limited registration [22].
+We have found in SSP that a significant number of eligible families still need to be enrolled due to specific communication-related challenges.